 I have delightful vistas from my country home: gem-filled night skies that take my breath away and rosy pink early winter mornings when the silhouette of a barn and some bare trees against the rising sun provides an instantaneous, simultaneous feeling of peace and awe.
 And instead of rushing by, dwelling on my misfortune, I stop, look, and feel, even if it’s just for a minute.

 My daughter insists on playing the 24-hour Christmas radio station in the car, something I’ve always scoffed at.
 You know what?
 It brings joy.
-Whether it’s Bruce’s gravely rendition of Santa Clause is Coming to Town or a sentimentally sweet take on White Christmas, hearing these songs as I drive lightens my mood and removes the grind from the daily routine.
+Whether it’s Bruce’s gravely rendition of Santa Claus is Coming to Town or a sentimentally sweet take on White Christmas, hearing these songs as I drive lightens my mood and removes the grind from the daily routine.
 I was prompted to revive some abandoned Christmas rituals: I baked cookies.
 I decked my halls.
 We trimmed a tree.
 I wrote and sent cards to the people I cared about the most.
 Joy is seeping in.

 Choosing joy in a conscious way means it becomes your companion, your compass, and your center of gravity.
 Choosing joy is the best way to keep the hurt, anger, and pain from becoming overwhelming.
 Choosing joy is the way I want to live, every day.